 An easier way for someone to reroute your calls is with direct access to the device, even if for a moment.
 They could simply go into your Settings app and change some call-forwarding rules.
-Not all wireless providers give easy access to call-forwarding rules in the "Phone" settings on your iPhone, but most do.
-The attacker could just flip a switch in there, then add their number where needed.
+Not all wireless providers give easy access to call-forwarding rules in your iPhone's "Phone" settings, but most do.
+The attacker could flip a switch there and add their number where needed.

 Using short codes would be even faster for someone targeting your calls and texts.
 With a few seconds on your iPhone, they could open the Phone app, then use the appropriate short code syntax for your carrier to forward calls and texts to their number.
-These short codes, also called feature access codes, quick codes, vertical service codes, star codes, pound codes, and self-service short codes, are used by all the major wireless carriers: AT&T, Sprint, T-Mobile, and Verizon.
+These short codes, also called feature access codes, quick codes, vertical service codes, star codes, pound codes, and self-service short codes, are used by all the major wireless carriers: AT&T, Sprint (soon to be retired), T-Mobile, and Verizon.
 Even business lines such as Verizon's One Talk use these codes.

 Why would someone even want to divert your calls and texts?